 Executive officers who are required to file reports pursuant to Section 16 of the Exchange Act are similarly expected, within five years of appointment or within three years of an increase in base salary, to acquire and retain Glacier shares having a specified market value.
-The CEO is expected to own shares having a market value equal to at least six times his or her annual base salary, and each other executive officer is expected to own shares having a market value equal to at least four times his or her annual base salary.
+The CEO is expected to own shares having a market value equal to at least six times his or her annual base salary, and each other executive officer is expected to own shares having a market officer shares having a market value equal to at least four times his or her annual base salary.
 Each of our executive officers has met the guideline or is on track to meet the guideline within the required timeframe.

-Unless a director, executive officer or member of senior management has achieved the applicable guideline level of share ownership (as defined in the Stock Ownership Policy), he or she is required to retain an amount equal to 50% of the net shares received as a result of the exercise, vesting or payment of any Glacier equity awards granted to him or her.
+The Stock Ownership Policy permits the inclusion of unvested restricted stock units ("RSUs") when calculating a director or executive officer's level of share ownership.
+Unless a director or executive officer has achieved the applicable guideline level of share ownership, he or she is required to retain an amount equal to 50% of the net shares received as a result of the exercise, vesting or payment of any Glacier equity awards granted to him or her.
+Other members of senior management who are eligible to receive equity-based awards are also subject to stock retention guidelines, which include the same requirement to retain 50% of all net shares received if the requirements under the applicable guidelines are not met.